Excellent at both diving and swimming!

 Capybara Relationship with Humans

 Due to their slow and generally gentle nature, Humans have lived alongside Capybara for hundreds of years peacefully.
+Learn about the most friendly wild animals in the world here.
 However, they may not be aggressive animals but are often killed in certain areas for their meat and skin which has led to population declines in these regions.
 The Capybara has also been affected by Human activity in their native regions in general including both growing Human settlements and land clearance for agriculture.
 It is in these areas particularly that when there is not an adequate supply of food available, some Capybara have been known to enter crop fields where they can cause a great deal of damage and can be seen as pests.

 Capybara Conservation Status and Life Today

 Today, the Capybara population throughout Central and South America remains fairly stable and it is because they are still common in much of their natural range, that the Capybara is listed as being of Least Concern from becoming extinct in their natural environments in the near future by the IUCN Red List.
 Population numbers in certain areas however, have declined due to hunting and others are affected by loss of their natural habitat both from deforestation and increasing pollution levels in the water.View all 77 animals that start with C

 Are Capybaras herbivores, carnivores, or omnivores?

 Capybaras are Herbivores, meaning they eat plants.